tranducle/tranducle.github.io/_pages/about.md

 ---------------------------------------------------------------
 📢 **NEWS**
+🥳 2026/05/25: I'm excited to share that our paper "_X-GATE: Attribution-Aware Distillation and Hardening for Compressed Edge-IIoT Intrusion Detection_" has been published in the journal [Electronics](https://www.mdpi.com/2079-9292/15/11/2284), 2026.

 🥳 2026/02/18: I'm excited to share that our paper "_Beyond the Flag: A Framework for Integrating Cybersecurity Competitions into K-12 Education for Cognitive Apprenticeship and Ethical Skill Development_" has appeared online on [Arxiv-2602.16921](https://arxiv.org/abs/2602.16921), 2026.

 🥳 2025/12/05: I'm excited to announce that our papers (under the leadership of [Prof. Sylvestre Uwizeyemungu](https://oraprdnt.uqtr.uquebec.ca/pls/public/gscw031?owa_no_site=3307)) "_Competency Requirements for Cybersecurity Professionals in Canadian Job Market: Organizational Convergences and Divergences_" has been accepted to be presented at the [ICISSP 2026 in Marbella, Spain, March 4-6, 2026](https://icissp.scitevents.org/Home.aspx).